L33tCh/leaguer/README.md

 # Leaguer

 ## Usage
-For manual line by line input: `python3 leaguer.py` or `./leaguer.py`
+For manual line by line input: `python3 leaguer.py` or `./leaguer.py` if you have python3+ mapped to your python command

 For input by file: `python3 leaguer.py <input_file.txt>` or `./leaguer.py <input_file.txt>`